 We cannot accept any cash currencies other than $CAD and $USD.
 American cash dollars will be accepted at par.

 We encourage you to visit our friends at TD Bank for assistance with any currency conversions that you may require.

 There are several banks in Downtown Lunenburg, all with automatic tellers.
 For in-person banking services, the TD Bank at 36 King Street, is open Monday to Friday from 8 am until 6 pm.
 No bank in Lunenburg is open Saturday or Sunday, but the automatic tellers are available 24/7.

 Rain has never resulted in cancellation of a Main Stage event.
 Our tent is modern and weather tight!
 Heavy rains may restrict overflow seating outside the tent requiring us to restrict attendance of the Sunday Gospel concert.

 The backup venue for the Wharf Stage is the Zion Lutheran Church.
-(Please note there is not Wharf Stage in 2017 but fear not, it will return in 2018!)

 The backup venue for the Lunenburg Heritage Bandstand performances is the St. John’s Parish Hall.